puneethakshay00-cpu/data_engineering/README.md

 # Weather Data Engineering Pipeline

-## Project Overview
+## Overview

-This project is an end-to-end data engineering pipeline that extracts weather data from the Weatherstack API, orchestrates workflows using Apache Airflow, stores data in PostgreSQL, transforms data using dbt, and visualizes insights through Apache Superset dashboards.
+This project implements an end-to-end data engineering pipeline that extracts weather data from the Weatherstack API, stores it in PostgreSQL, transforms it using dbt, orchestrates workflows with Apache Airflow, and visualizes analytics using Apache Superset.

-The entire platform is containerized using Docker and Docker Compose for easy deployment and reproducibility.
+The entire platform is containerized using Docker and Docker Compose.

 ---